atreyasha/dotfiles/develop.md

         3.  special shell-check to ensure all shell tildes are replaced with \$HOME

-    5.  mimeapps
+    4.  mimeapps

         1.  synchronize mime system program defaults to same as ranger\'s rifle

-    6.  system
+    5.  system(d)

         1.  make scripts determine active \$DISPLAY environmental variable instead of hard-coding -\> use for cases where necessary

-    7.  general
+    6.  general

+        1.  use pam environment to cache passphrase for ssh and gpg keys

-        1.  port gnupg, ssh, neomutt private dotfiles to private stow repo
+        2.  port gnupg, ssh, neomutt private dotfiles to private stow repo

-        2.  reduce the number of dotfiles for a leaner installation
+        3.  reduce the number of dotfiles for a leaner installation

 ### System reproducibility